Dog Cancer Diet Guidelines

 • Allergies:

-• Your dog could have an allergic reaction to any number of things (just as people can).
+• Your dog could be allergic to any number of things (just as people can).
 Monitor your dog when trying anything new, and avoid foods your dog has already reacted negatively to.
 For example, krill oil is not a safe choice if your dog has a shellfish allergy, but there are plenty of other food sources rich in omega-3 fatty acids, such as salmon or other fatty fish, or flax seeds.2

 Choosing Between Other Health Conditions and Dog Cancer Diet